tedklin/cmake_sandbox/README.md

 ### Misc possible things to try / test
 - interfacing with different editors and IDEs, including VSCode / SublimeText / QtCreator / CLion
-  - figure out how various code completion tools work for referenced external libraries works with CMake
+  - figure out how various code completion tools work for referenced external libraries works through CMake.
-      - referencing local installations works, but that can be unreliable and a bit messy ([see header files for sublime](https://github.com/tedklin/cmake_sandbox/blob/sublime/include/cmake_sandbox/Core.h)).
+      - referencing a local installation or even a project-internal installation works, but that can be unreliable for various reasons (see branches for VSCode and Sublime).
 - formally packaging projects as libraries for others to use
 - ccache